Alexjmsherman/General_Assembly_Final_Project/Final_Project/README.md

         -image link

 ## Notes on the Data
 Using the above data, I will model the association between the various inputs and the listed price.
-My metric of success will be to create a model that can predict the listed sales price, provided the other data points from a listing.
+My metric of success will be to create a model that can predict the listed sales price with 20%, provided the other data points from a listing.

 Craiglist does not provide sales data, so the question is more a metric of user confidence than actual housing value - The listed price may not equal the actual sales amount.